Events and Campaigns

 On 12 May 2010, the IBA and the International Criminal Court (ICC) launched a campaign to encourage qualified African women lawyers to apply for admission to the ICC List of Counsel and Lists of Assistants to Counsel.
 The campaign was launched during a press conference held at the ICC in The Hague.

-Reflections on the 2010 Review Conference: legacy, impact and sustainability of the Rome Statute System, January 2010
+Reflections on the 2010 Review Conference: legacy, impact and sustainability of the Rome Statute System

 On 19 January 2010 the IBA ICC Programme organised a roundtable discussion on ‘Reflections on the 2010 Review Conference: legacy, impact, and sustainability of the Rome Statute System’.
 The event featured: Judge Philippe Kirsch, Ambassador Jorge Lomonaco, Ambassador Stephen Rapp and Professor William Schabas.
 Prior to the Roundtable Discussion, The IBA was able to secure exclusive interviews with the US Ambassador-at-Large for War Crimes, Stephen Rapp and the former ICC President.

-Rountable discussion - Making the ICC a global reality through cooperation: perspectives, challenges & strategies, November 2008
+Roundtable discussion - Making the ICC a global reality through cooperation: perspectives, challenges & strategies

-Roundtable discussion - Right to Defence & Equality of Arms before the International Criminal Court, November 2007
+Roundtable discussion - Right to Defence & Equality of Arms before the International Criminal Court

 The IBA roundtable discussion of November 2007 represented the first opportunity issues on the role of the defence and defence counsel before the ICC were publicly discussed.